Mississippi lawmakers approve bill to create a state lottery

 The vote came during a special session, less than 24 hours after the House originally voted to kill the bill that the state's Republican governor promises to sign into law.
 There was no debate Tuesday as a few representatives changed their votes from no to yes.

 Mississippi is one of six states without a lottery, and Gov. Phil Bryant had been pushing lawmakers for more than a year to create one.
-Supporters estimate a lottery could generate tens of millions of dollars for the state annually, money Bryant says he wants to help pay for repair to crumbling highways and bridges.
+Supporters estimate a lottery could generate tens of millions of dollars annually, and Bryant says he wants the money to help pay for repair to crumbling highways and bridges.

 "This is a historic day in Mississippi," Bryant said on Twitter.
 "Mississippi lawmakers rose to the occasion."